Employee Onboarding Process for Supervisors

 4. Review checklists.

-5. Introduce key personal within and outside of your unit.
+5. Introduce key personnel within and outside of your unit.

 6. Establish regular one-on-one meetings to review progress and address concerns